-Publication times for all task scores and replies will be every hour, start from 6:00 or according to individual competitor notification.
+Publication times for all task scores and replies will be every hour, start from 10:00 or according to individual competitor notification.

-II.16 FLIGHT CREW (2.2.2) (for competitors of "The 10th Princess Olga Cup")
+II.16 FLIGHT CREW (2.2.2)

-In the feminine category all persons on board of the aerostat, except for competition officials, must be female and of the same nationality.
+All persons on board of the aerostat, except for competition officials, must be of the same nationality as a Pilot.

-II.17 DETAILS FOR THE USE OF GPS LOGGERS (6.9.-6.13.)
+II.17 DETAILS FOR THE USE OF GPS LOGGERS (6)